King-Mob/space-tube-app-service/README.md

-# 🛸Space Tube🛸
+# 🛸Spacetube🛸

-Welcome to Space Tube!
+Welcome to Spacetube!

-Space Tube is a way to connect chat groups together, so that they can communicate with each other as their group identities.
+Spacetube is a way to connect chat groups together, so that they can communicate with each other as their group identities.

 You can use the default hosted instance running on spacetu.be or set-up your own.
 Here are the instructions on how to do that.